Tennis Court Construction Specifications

 We could also apply new spray coatings and immediate repairs to minor damage to prevent it getting worse.
 Sports facility contractors can carry out sports surface testing to help determine the most appropriate type of maintenance for your tennis court.

 Here at Soft Surfaces Ltd, we can assist you with every aspect of your tennis court surfacing project, including help with funding grants and spreading the costs.
 We can offer you professional advice about construction and maintenance of your sports facility.
 We aim to give the best service for our clients at all times.
+Our tennis court contractors are experienced and have worked at various locations in the UK including schools, clubs and residential gardens.

 Find Out More